mcsee/Software-Design-Articles/Articles/Artificial Intelligence/From Helpful to Harmful How AI Recommendations Destroyed My OS/readme.md

 *Non-Use of AI Requires Justification*

-Employees must demonstrate why AI cannot be used before requesting additional resources (e.g., more staff or time).
+Employees must demonstrate why AI can't be used before requesting additional resources (e.g., more staff or time).
 Stagnation is framed as failure, and employees are encouraged to upskill and experiment with AI continuously.

 *AI in Product Development*